R Switch Statement

-1. Switch based on Index – If the cases are just values and the expression evaluates to a number, then the expression’s value is used as index to select the case.
+1. R switch based on numeric index – If the expression evaluates to a number, R uses that number as a 1-based position to select one of the values.

 The syntax of Switch statement which selects one of the cases based on index is